comit-network/RFCs/registry.md

 | :-------------- | ---------------------------------- | ---------------------- |
 | `comit-rfc-003` | [RFC-003](./RFC-003-SWAP-Basic.md) | Basic HTLC Atomic Swap |

-## Negotiation Errors
+## SWAP decline reasons

-The following is a list of errors that receivers of a SWAP REQUEST may choose to send back to the sender.
-In order to send a negotiation error, the value of the `negotiation_result` header MUST be set to "failed".
+The following is a list of response bodies that receivers of a SWAP REQUEST may choose to send back to the sender.
+The value of the `decision` header MUST be set to `declined`.

 | `reason`               | Reference                          | Description                                                                                                                                                              |
 | :--------------------- | ---------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |